 Our best potato salad recipes include recipes for a Japanese potato salad that’s part mashed potatoes, a Burmese potato salad with tamarind, chilli, fried onion, and fragrant mint, and my Russian salmon potato salad with jammy soft-boiled eggs, capers, gherkins and dill.
 While fantastic for summer and spring, these potato salads can be served year-round.

 Who doesn’t love a potato salad?
-Being of Russian heritage, with mayonnaise running through my veins, I could live on potato salad.
+Being of Russian-Ukrainian heritage, with mayonnaise running through my veins, I could live on potato salad.
 Almost.
 Some of our best potato salad recipes are some of our best summer salads, but they are also fantastic eaten in winter.